The Public Investment Fund is said to have begun talks with banks to raise a loan expected to be between $5bn and $8bn

 PIF is a central part of the government’s effort to wean the economy away from oil under a plan known as Vision 2030.
 The fund aims to control more than $2 trillion by that date and currently has assets of about $290 billion, according to data from the Sovereign Wealth Fund Institute.

 Last year, it raised $11 billion from a group of international banks in its first ever borrowing.

 Saudi Aramco, the world’s largest oil company, this week debuted in the international capital markets to fund part of the Sabic acquisition, issuing $12 billion of bonds.
 Aramco will pay for half of the Sabic stake when the deal closes this year and the rest over the subsequent two years.

-The deal between the three government-owned entities - where the kingdom’s sovereign wealth fund sells its 70 percent stake in Sabic to Aramco - moves money from one pocket of the state to another and helps provide funding to the PIF that was expected to come from the initial public offering of the state oil company.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The deal between the three government-owned entities - where the kingdom’s sovereign wealth fund sells its 70 percent stake in Sabic to Aramco - moves money from one pocket of the state to another and helps provide funding to the PIF that was expected to come from the initial public offering of the state oil company.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.